Sexton scores 31, Cavaliers beat Knicks 108-87

 NEW YORK (AP)The Cleveland Cavaliers beat New York for their first winning streak of the season.
-Another loss prompted Knicks’ officials to address the team’s slow start.
+The loss prompted Knicks’ team officials to address the team’s slow start.

 Collin Sexton scored 31 points and the Cavaliers beat the Knicks 108-87 on Sunday night.